 Most of the time Albertsons recycles their boxes and gets credit for them, but when I called, they said they would be able to put some aside for me to pick up.

-Even though Costco reuses most of their cardboard boxes, if you call they will set aside however many you need.
-Plus they have a variety of sizes — the downside is most of their free boxes have open tops.
+Even though Costco reuses most of their cardboard boxes for packing up people’s groceries, if you call they will set aside however many you need, or just go in and they’ll let you grab as many as you want.
+They have a variety of sizes, but the downside is most of their free boxes have open tops.

 If you don’t mind reaching into a garbage bin, you can normally find a ton of boxes in apartment complexes.

 People are always moving in and out, so your chances are good.
-Some set boxes on the side of the dumpster for others to use as well.
+Some people set boxes on the side of the dumpster for others to use, as well.